jara001/f1tenth-rules/rules_v3.md

 - Disqualification.
 - Flags: When flags are used during the competition, their meaning is as follows:
     - Checkered flag: A flag is raised if the team is on the last lap.
 The flag is dropped and then waved when the team finishes and wins the current round.
     - Red flag: A flag is raised if a race-stopping car crash occurs.
-The flag is dropped after all cars are stopped, and the team representatives are allowed to approach the track.
-After the crash is resolved by the stewards, the flag is dropped and the race resumes.
+The flag is dropped after all cars are stopped, and the team representatives are allowed to approach the track. ~~After the crash is resolved by the stewards, the flag is dropped and the race resumes.~~ <!--NAMING_CONSISTENCY: steward-->
     - Yellow flag: A flag is raised if the team is warned for a rule violation.
     - Black flag: A flag is raised if the team is disqualified.
 The flag is dropped after the disqualified team stops the car and leaves the track.
 The opponent is allowed to continue the race till completion of the set number of laps.
     - Green flag: Optional - raised to signal that the race is safe to continue.
 The flag is dropped after the race resumes.
+    - Blue flag: Optional - used during open testing to indicate that a team needs to let another team pass.
-    - The steward holds the black flag in each hand, one for each team.
+    - The steward holds the black flag in each hand, one for each team. <!--Point flags to the side of the team-->
+- Team
+- Team Member

 ## Vehicle specifications
 _Note: I omit classes as ICRA 2025 removed them.
 I think that it currently makes sense._

-Each vehicle will be inspected during the competition whether it meets the criteria.
+Each vehicle will be inspected during the competition whether it meets the<!-- qualification(?)--> criteria.
 In case the criteria are not met, the vehicle is not allowed to be used in the competition.

 Following rules mostly specify the upper bounds on the components; generally everything that is of a lower spec is allowed.